-Applicant's Response: See Narrative and Criterion (5) and Plans/Elevations for more details.
 We are using a combination of 17.62.059 -Cottage Housing code, 17.44 Geologic Hazards code, 17.40.010 Historic Overlay District, along with Oregon City R6 Zoning building codes for new construction.

-(See figure 8) The Canemah Historic District does not have uniform setbacks.
+The Canemah Historic District does not have uniform setbacks.
 As a result of this and the preserved wetland area, two of our cottage homes are against east property line and one along the south property line.
-(House #6 and #7 See figure 9) Although the Canemah Historic District lots are traditionally 50x100 with a single house, we are designing to the City of Oregon's Cottage Housing Code which is allowed in this zone.
-We will have the equivalent of two houses per lot, however due to the smaller size of the homes, our density is 0.21, much less than many historical properties in the neighborhood and is less than maximum Oregon City Code of 0.40.
-The layout of the houses is orthogonal and made up of 7 smaller cottage buildings.
+Although the Canemah Historic District lots are traditionally 50x100 with a single house, we are designing to the City of Oregon's Cottage Housing Code which is allowed in this zone.
+We will have the equivalent of one and half houses per lot.
 The spacing between the houses will be at least 10' as required by the Cottage Housing Code.
-There is precedence in the Canemah neighborhood of the historical homes adding smaller additions to the existing home or beside the home to suite the owners' needs.
-Many properties have several buildings as accessories to the main house increasing the density on the lots (See figure 10).
+There is a precedence in the Canemah neighborhood of the historical homes adding smaller additions to the existing home or beside the home to suite the owners' needs.
+Many properties have several buildings as accessories to the main house increasing the density on the lots.
 From this group of maps we are able to determine that the majority of historic homes are at the base of the hillside where the precedence was to build more densely on the lots.